augustomoscardo/augustomoscardo/README.md

 <h1>Hello friend👋, I'm Augusto Moscardo.</h1>

+- 🔭 I’m currently looking for my first job as a Developer.

 <!--
 **augustomoscardo/augustomoscardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.